 Slowly savor an Aperol spritz.
 Meanwhile, relishing mouthfuls of squid ink chitarra and yellowfin tuna with mango, sou, and chili.
 Intriguing entrees include the vegan and gluten-free friendly salt baked sweet potato with Lacinato Kale, goat cheese, and raisins.
 As well as the luscious lamb loin.

-A lush garden nirvana.
-Studded by tall olive trees creates a perfect contrast against the gritty cityscape and jaw-dropping views of the Chrysler Building.
+A lush garden nirvana that serves as a true love letter to outdoor dining, Le Pavillion is the ideal locale for any extraordinary date night.
+Studded tall olive trees create a perfect contrast against the gritty cityscape and jaw-dropping views of the Chrysler Building.

 Appeal to your love’s inner epicurean when you dine al fresco at Le Pavillion.
 Another Daniel Boulud venture, Le Pavillion, has fashioned itself a living landscape thousands of feet in the air at 1 Vanderbilt.